sendgrid/docs/content/docs/ui/managing-contacts/create-and-manage-contacts.md

 **Invalid** - Addresses on this list are malformed and do not have a valid email address structure.
 (Ex. info.sendgrid.com, info@sendgridcom, info @ sendgrid.com)

-Emails sent to addresses listed in the Bounce, invalid, Spam, and Unsubscribe list are automatically dropped by SendGrid.
+Emails sent to addresses listed in the Bounce, invalid, Spam, and Unsubscribe list are automatically dropped by Twilio SendGrid.
 Feel free to remove these addresses from your lists to save money and time.

  ### 	Delete unusable contacts